Ucnt/chronicle-gcp-dhcp-log-creator/README.md

   - If --log_all_hosts is given
     - Log all hosts
   - Else
-    - Log new or upated hosts
+    - Log new or updated hosts

 ## Requirements
 * Python3